AdaCore/spark2014/lrm/source/packages.rst

    aspect_specification can only be provided as part of a Refined_State aspect specification within the body of the package.]

 #.
-A variable declared in the ``visible_part`` of a package implicitly
-   declares a state abstraction entity with the same identifier as the ``defining_identifier`` of the variable.
-The variable declaration acts as the completion of the state abstraction.
-The implicitly declared state abstraction is only visible in a limited view of the package.

-#.
 The state abstractions declared in a Abstract_State aspect of a package,
    if present, must cover all the hidden state of the package.
    [The rule is checked when the package is analyzed.]